Ravenports/rvn-format/programs/README.md

         If the -d option is set, each file is preceded by its Blake-3 digest.
         If the outdir argument is set, the output is written to
         <filename>.manifest, otherwise it is sent to standard out.
 This is
-        mutually exclusive with -x and -m.
+        mutually exclusive with -x, -m, and -c.

+    -c, --counts

+        This option reads the first block of the archive, the one that lists the number of files (including directories), groups, users, and links.
+It displays this information via standard-out.
+This is mutually exclusive with -x, -m, and -l.

     -d, --digests